grscheller/scheller-linux-archive/javaGrock/javaWithMake/README.md

 # Java with Make.
-Wrote this while back when I was getting frustrated using Netbeans as my java IDE.
+Wrote this while back when I was getting frustrated using Netbeans<br>
-Wanted to see if GNU Make was a viable build tool for java.
+as my java IDE.
+Wanted to see if GNU Make was a viable build tool<br>
+for java.
 What here is just a rudimentary start.
-I might come back some day to continue when I better understand the java ecosystem.
+I might come back<br>
+some day to continue when I better understand the java ecosystem.<br>

-I wish to get this to the point of providing a Make based build skeleton that could be compatible with an IDE.
+Someday this might get to the point of providing a Make based build<br> skeleton that could be compatible with an IDE.

-In the age of SBT, Make is probably dead.
+In the age of SBT, Make for Java is probably dead.

 ## To build:
 ```